Ruba-Tambal/Multi-Site-Active-Directory-Lab-with-VMware-pfSense/README.md

 images

+## Lessons Learned
+- DNS is the backbone of Active Directory
+- Kerberos is extremely sensitive to time and SPNs
+- Always clean stale computer accounts after forced demotion
+- Proper Sites and Subnets configuration improves authentication and replication
+- Lab environments require careful firewall and routing design

 ---

 Built as a practical learning project to demonstrate Active Directory, Windows Server, Networking, DNS, and System Administration skills.